FAQ

 Can I become a member or contributor?

 Not yet.
-We are currently collecting feedback and suggestions via email while we shape the right collaboration model.
+We are still collecting feedback by email while we shape the collaboration model.

 Why create a new organization?

 FORMATION is already active in several German industry groups, including the OMLOX consortium.
-OMLOX and existing OMLOX hub implementations were a strong motivation for starting an open source implementation.
+OMLOX and the limits of current hub implementations were a major reason to start an open source implementation.

 Isn’t this a lot of work?